1915036/Dialy-work/README.md

 - Now the problem we faced was that when we enroll the applicant by clicking on Enroll button on Waheguru doctype it shows that:
 "Student Applicant NSPS-SESSION-2023-2024-00003 not found" So, we are going to resolve the conflict.
 - I think that it is because there is no relation between Waheguru and Program Enrollment doctypes , so now I am going to see it and report here regularly if it work.

+ # Daily-Work (2-12-22)

+ - Today we crete the user for NSPS school.
+These user are the Teachers ,so give them Instructor role at last.
+The main motive was  to show the courses to the instructor.
+For this we have to create the program ,courses.